Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Thanks to you."

 She didn’t retort.
-She knew better than to pick that fight and in any case the argument was disrupted before it even began… by Cook.
+She knew better than to pick that fight and in any case the argument was disrupted before it even began... by Cook.

 "I say we go for it."